Henry Eubank Obituary (2020) - Courier-Journal

 Henry Richard Eubank

-Louisville - Henry Richard Eubanks, 90, husband to the late Delores Eubanks, passed away at home on Sunday November 29, 2020.
-He was born to Bethel and Nellie (Thomas) Eubank in Mud Lick, KY on September 25, 1930.
+Louisville - Henry Richard Eubanks, 90, husband to the late Delores Eubanks, passed away on Sunday November 29, 2020.
+He was born to Bethel and Nellie (Thomas) Eubank in Mud Lick, Kentucky.

-He is preceded in death by a son Henry R. Eubank, siblings, Emmajean England, Loraine Blessett, Joseph, Buck, Wayne, and Charles Eubank.
+He is preceded in death by a son Henry R. Eubank and 6 siblings.

 Henry retired from General Electric, he was a member of the NRA, a Kentucky Colonel, and a collector of Jim Beam and Anheuser Busch memorabilia.
 He served proudly in the Navy, during the Korean War, as a radar man onboard the USS Kankakee.

 He leaves to cherish his memory his children, Kimberly Stevens, Michael Eubank (Luvie), along with 5 grandchildren and 4 great-grandchildren.
-He will also be missed by his sister Bernice Blessitt, several nieces and nephews, especially Doug and Evan.
+He will also be missed by his sister Bernice Blessitt and several nieces and nephews.

-The family would like to thank Donna and Vanessa, Hosparus caregivers, for the wonderful care given to their Father.
+The family would like to thank Donna and Vanessa, Hosparus caregivers, for the wonderful care given.

 Funeral services will be Friday at 12:30 at Louisville Memorial Gardens Funeral Home, 4400 Dixie Highway.
 Visitation will be Friday from 10:30 until time of service.